Canadian-Wildlife-Federation/abfishpass/README.md

 As a part of the loading scripts a fish species table is created which contains the fish species of interest for modelling and various modelling parameters.
 Before processing the watershed these parameters should be reviewed and configured as necessary.

 Note: Currently there is no velocity or channel confinement data.
 These parameters are placeholders for when this data is added.

+**Script**

+load_parameters.py [dataFile] -c config.ini -user [username] -password [password]

 ---
 #### 1 - Preprocessing